viraj-khatavkar/virajkhatavkar.com/storage/articles/6-how-compounding-works.md

 ---
 id: 6
 title: How Compounding Works
 excerpt: Compounding is the eighth wonder of the world.
 All things in life come through compounding.
 These words had the most profound impact on my life.
 I explain how compounding gives us the good and bad depending on what we feed into it.
-I post my take on wealth, health, and a few other things.
+I write my take on how compounding affects wealth, health, and a few other things.
 splash_image: https://res.cloudinary.com/doohrbhlh/image/upload/v1594450524/virajkhatavkar.com/6-how-compounding-works-1_1.jpg
 published: 1
 is_premium: 0